project-koku/koku/docs/source/users.rst

 .. _provider:

-Provider: A cloud resource provider or cloud data provider.
+Source: A cloud resource provider or cloud data provider.
 An entity that produces cost and resource usage data.
 This could be a public or private cloud.

 .. _user: